DannyActive/CLIM-680-Report/index.md

 ### Cru TS Precipitation Dataset

-The Climate Research Unit Time Series (CRU TS) dataset is a gridded dataset with a spatial resolution of 0.5 by 0.5 degree based on a spatially complete analysis of records of more than 4000 individual weather stations.
+The data used in this study was retrieved from the Climate Research Unit Time Series version4.05 **(CRU TS4.05)** produced by the University of East Anglia **(UEA)**.
+The data is a gridded dataset with a spatial resolution of 0.5 by 0.5 degree based on a spatially complete analysis of records of more than 4000 individual weather stations.
 Variables included in this dataset are monthly fields of precipitation, daily maximum and minimum temperatures, and cloud cover for 1901-2022.
-In this report, the monthly precipitation variable is used to compute the monthly and annual average climatology and the annual anomaly.
+In this report, the monthly precipitation variable is used to compute the seasonal and annual average climatology and the annual anomaly.
+The data can be accesed via via [CRU](https://eartharxiv.org/repository/view/6511/).

 [Link to dataset description](https://climatedataguide.ucar.edu/climate-data/cru-ts-gridded-precipitation-and-other-meteorological-variables-1901)